MiningMark48/Tidal-Bot/docs/customcommands.md

 Custom commands are used as a way for server managers to add commands that can be triggered by other users that have a custom response.

+The command prefix for custom commands is a twice iterated normal prefix.
+This means that if your server prefix is `!`, then your custom command prefix is `!!`.

 ### Set Up

 #### Adding a custom command